Disservin/fastchess/README.md

 ### Building from source

-Building fastchess from source is straightforward.
+Building Fastchess from source is straightforward.
 Just follow these steps:

 1. Clone the repository `git clone https://github.com/Disservin/fast-chess.git`
-2. Navigate to the fastchess directory `cd fastchess`
+2. Navigate to the Fastchess directory `cd fastchess`
 3. Build the executable `make -j` for GCC and `make -j CXX=clang++` for Clang (requires GCC >= 7.3.0 or Clang >= 8.0.0).

 ### Download the latest release